tegeling/ConsentTools/README.md

 ### ContactPointEditor

 This screen flow can be placed on Lead, PersonAccoount, Contact record pages or Community pages to either create new Contact Point records or delete existing records.
 When used for Community pages pass in `{!CurrentUser.id}` as record id.
+New contact point consent record are created for all data use purposes for all business brands with default privacy consent status Opt Out.

-### LeadButtonCheckConsentHistory, ContactButtonCheckConsentHistory, PersonAccountButtonCheckConsentHistory and ContactPointConsentHistorySub
+### LeadButtonCheckConsentHistory, ContactButtonCheckConsentHistory, PersonAccountButtonCheckConsentHistory

-This screeen flow can be used to check the privacy status of a specific Contact Point Consent record for a given timestamp.
+These screen flows can be used to check the privacy status of a specific Contact Point Consent record for a given timestamp.
 It calculates the previous values out of field history tracking.
+They all invoke the same ContactPointConsentHistorySub flow.

 ## Lightning Web Components